 Adam, the history teacher, is the actual job that Anthony actually holds.
 Anthony finds this extremely mundane and has associated this life with an alternate personality called Adam.
 Anthony sees himself as an interesting guy and all the parts of himself he’s not happy about and considers boring, he’s passed it onto an alter-ego by the name of Adam.

 This character gives a good insight into what’s actually going on in the film.
-The film starts with a voice message from the mother as follows:
+The Enemy movie starts with a voice message from the mother as follows:

 Hello, darling.
 It’s your mother.
 Thank you for showing me your new apartment.
 Um… I’m worried about you.
 I mean, how can you live like that?
 Anyway, would you call me back?
 Let’s get together again.
 I love you.